-The communication between an architect and the crew responsible for constructing their design is crucial, without it, the integrity of the design can be compromised.
+The communication between an architect and the crew responsible for constructing your timber frame home is crucial, without it, the integrity of the design can be compromised.
 Discuss with your architect whether or not they will participate in, and monitor your project’s progress.

 Does your architect have experience designing for your site’s specific conditions?
 An architect’s experience drawing for a variety of terrains or weather conditions can impact your design and its structural integrity.
 Make sure your architect’s abilities are not limited to one building region or terrain.